H4rdy12/TerraTexture/README.md

 # TerraTexture

+Tool to generate textured basemaps using open source DEMs and basemap imagery from Contextily.

-DEM curvature analysis and soft-light / luminosity-blended shaded relief visualization.
+Texture is derived from DEM curvature and used visualised using  soft-light / luminosity-blended techniques.

 ![Code Quality](https://github.com/H4rdy12/TerraTexture/actions/workflows/checks.yml/badge.svg) <br>